pydata/xarray/doc/getting-started-guide/quick-overview.rst

     )
     dt

-This creates a datatree with a group hierarchy.
+This created a DataTree with nested groups.
 We have one root group, containing information about individual people.
-(This root group can be named, but here is unnamed, so is referred to with ``"/"``, same as the root of a unix-like filesystem.)
+This root group can be named, but here is unnamed, so is referred to with ``/``, same as the root of a unix-like filesystem.
 The root group then has one subgroup ``simulation``, which contains no data itself but does contain another two subgroups, named ``fine`` and ``coarse``.

-The (sub-)sub-groups ``fine`` and ``coarse`` contain two very similar datasets.
-They both have an ``"x"`` dimension, but the dimension is of different lengths in each group, which makes the data in each group unalignable.
+The (sub)subgroups ``fine`` and ``coarse`` contain two very similar datasets.
+They both have an ``x`` dimension, but the dimension is of different lengths in each group, which makes the data in each group unalignable.
+In the root group we placed some completely unrelated information, in order to show how a tree can store heterogenous data.

-Remember to keep unalignable coordinates in sibling groups as a DataTree inherits coordinates through its child nodes.
-All parent/descendent coordinates must be alignable to form a DataTree.
+Remember to keep unalignable dimensions in sibling groups because a DataTree inherits coordinates down through its child nodes.
+You can see this inheritance in the above representation of the DataTree.
+The coordinates ``people`` and ``species`` defined in the root ``/`` node are shown in the child nodes both ``/simulation/coarse`` and ``/simulation/fine``.
+All coordinates in parent-descendent lineage must be alignable to form a DataTree.
+If your input data is not aligned, you can still get a nested ``dict`` of ``Dataset`` objects with :py:func:`~xarray.open_groups` and then apply any required changes to ensure alignment before converting to a ``DataTree``.
-In the root group we placed some completely unrelated information, showing how we can use a tree to store heterogenous data.

-The constraints on each group are the same as the constraint on DataArrays within a single dataset with the addition of requiring parent/descendent coordinate agreement.
+The constraints on each group are the same as the constraint on DataArrays within a single dataset with the addition of requiring parent-descendent coordinate agreement.

-We created the sub-groups using a filesystem-like syntax, and accessing groups works the same way.
-We can access individual DataArrays in a similar fashion
+We created the subgroups using a filesystem-like syntax, and accessing groups works the same way.
+We can access individual DataArrays in a similar fashion.

 .. ipython:: python

     dt["simulation/coarse/foo"]

-and we can also view the data in a particular group as a readonly ``DatasetView`` object using ``.ds``:
+We can also view the data in a particular group as a readonly ``DatasetView`` using ``.ds``:

 .. ipython:: python